dcppc/crosscut-metadata/README.md

 ![GTEx-v0.3](er-diagrams/GTEx-v0.3.png)

-In the public version of the GTEx DATS encoding all of the human subjects, samples, and RNA extracts are represented, but some the phenotype and/or sample data may be limited.
+In the public version of the GTEx DATS encoding all of the human subjects, samples, and RNA extracts are represented, but some of the phenotype and/or sample data may be limited.
 For example, instead of specifying each subject's exact age, only an "Age range" (e.g,.
 "60-69") is provided.